foniod/foniod/README.md

 Therefore, there's a `perf_reader` and an associated ringbuffer *per CPU*, *per PID*, or other meaningful categorisation for the usecase.

+Per-CPU aggregation is meaningful when monitoring an entire system.
+The perf_event output in this case is necessarily bound to CPUs, therefore it makes sense to use CPU-local ring buffers to maximise throughput.

+Per-PID aggregation are useful when running process/socket-specific tracers.
+The performance implication of this strategy is unclear at this point.

 ### ELF parsing